FIGHT YOUR TICKET!

 An HTO designation in Florida means an automatic five-year license revocation.

 For a more detailed look at the process, check out our guide on how to reinstate your suspended driver's license in Florida.
-Past results do not guarantee future outcomes.

 Common Questions About Florida License Suspensions